oldtimerza/heycar-challenge/README.md

     - Hypermedia as the Engine of Application State.
 Create some kind of URI appender for the responses to make the API self discoverable.

-    - Docker image deployment to docker hub.
+    - Docker image deployment to docker hub for mvnw deploy.